- What Are They?

 What are the warnings and precautions with migraine medications?

 In 2006, the FDA warned about combining triptan drugs with selective serotonin reuptake inhibitors (SSRIs) and selective norepinephrine reuptake inhibitors (SNRIs).
 Taking the drugs together could cause an overload of serotonin in the body, causing what is known as the "serotonin syndrome.”
-Symptoms of this life-threatening condition include rapid increase in blood pressure, fast heart rate, and increased body temperature.
+Symptoms of this life-threatening condition include a rapid increase in blood pressure, fast heart rate, and increased body temperature.

 - Citalopram (Celexa)